kakao/buffalo/docs/intro.rst

 ---------------------------
 The Algo classes inherited Optimizable class which is helper class to provide hyper parameter optimization.
 Basically it depends on hyperopt(http://hyperopt.github.io/hyperopt/), well known library, include all of the capabilities.

 The option of the optimization should be stored in optimize field in Algo option.
 The following is the description of the option.
-You can check practical example on the unittests.
+You can find the practical example from the unittests.

 - loss(str): Target loss to optimize.
 - max_trials(int, option): Maximum experiments for optimization.
 If not given, run forever.